Sharing smart utility wisdom

 Studies of the complex revealed that the student units used much more water on a monthly basis than the owner occupied units, but every unit was being billed the same amount in their condominium fees.
 This was a very unfair arrangement.
-By switching to a sub-metered system, the complex was able to bill each residents only the fair amount for their water usage and the board watched the water use of the entire complex drop by 25%.
+Property management best practices include switching to a sub-metered system, the complex was able to bill each residents only the fair amount for their water usage and the board watched the water use of the entire complex drop by 25%.

 We are pleased to announce the launch of our brand new website!
 After months of hard work and dedication, we are delighted to officially launch the Clean Cut Energy site into the universe!